- 50–65 in

 These large, gregarious birds often travel and forage in large flocks, sometimes traveling long distances in V-formations.
 They soar gracefully on very broad, stable wings, high into the sky in and between thermals.
 On the ground they are ungainly, with an awkward, rolling, but surprisingly quick walk.
 Their webbed feet make for water-ski landings and strong swimming.
 They forage by swimming on the surface, dipping their bills to scoop up fish, then raising their bills to drain water and swallow their prey.
 They also forage cooperatively: groups of birds dip their bills and flap their wings to drive fish toward shore, corraling prey for highly efficient, synchronized, bill-dipping feasts.
 Pairs court in circling flights and in strutting, bowing, and jabbing displays at a chosen nest sites.
 Though females lay two eggs, only one chick per nest usually survives—one harasses or kills the other (a behavior known as siblicide).
 At 2 to 3 weeks old, chicks leave their nests and form into groups called crèches.
 Parents continue to forage for them, returning to the creche and searching out their young to feed them.
 Pelicans respond to threats by flying aggressively into a near-stall or, on land, adopting an upright posture and grunting.
 More severe threats from aerial predators provoke open-billed displays where the pelican lunges forward, jabbing with its enormous bill.
 Predators include foxes, coyotes, gulls, ravens, Great Horned Owls, and Bald Eagles.

-Populations of American White Pelicans have rebounded from lows in the mid-twentieth century and have grown at roughly 5 percent per year since 1966, according to the North American Breeding Bird Survey.
+Populations of American White Pelicans have rebounded from lows in the mid-twentieth century and have grown at roughly 5 percent per year between 1966 and 2014, resulting in a tenfold increase, according to the North American Breeding Bird Survey.
 Waterbird Conservation for the Americas estimates a global breeding population in excess of 120,000.
 The species rates an 11 out of 20 on the Continental Concern Score and is assigned a status of Moderate Concern.
+They are not on the 2014 State of the Birds Watch List.
 These shy pelicans are highly sensitive to human disturbances at their breeding colonies and readily abandon nests.
 They used to be shot either for sport or from the idea that they competed with humans for fish—though they are now understood to take fish of little commercial value.
 However, as their numbers have grown, their spring migration stopovers at catfish aquaculture ponds in the Mississippi Delta have increased, and shootings there have increased.
 Historically, human disturbance and destruction of foraging and breeding habitat have been major threats.
 Water management on the breeding grounds has effects on pelicans, too, since they depend on shallow wetlands.
 Either permanent flooding or permanent draining of wetlands renders those habitats inhospitable.

 Resident to medium-distance migrant.
 Northern breeding populations migrate to southern California, the Gulf States, Mexico, and Central America.
 Populations breeding in Texas and Mexico are resident.